yil384/AutoFigure-Edit/README.md

 | [AutoFigure](https://github.com/ResearAI/AutoFigure) | generate paper-ready figures |
 | [DeepReviewer-v2](https://github.com/ResearAI/DeepReviewer-v2) | review papers and drafts |
 | [Awesome-AI-Scientist](https://github.com/ResearAI/Awesome-AI-Scientist) | curated AI scientist landscape |

+---

+## Q&A

+The optimal configuration for this project uses `gemini-3.1-flash-image-preview` from Google AI Studio [[https://aistudio.google.com/](https://aistudio.google.com/)] as the image generation model and `gemini-3.1-pro-preview` as the SVG conversion model.
+Each run costs approximately $0.50, consumes about 30,000 tokens, and takes around 20 minutes. **It is strongly recommended to use the 4K option for optimal performance**, as using 1K or 2K resolutions will result in the final generated SVG being unusually blurry.

+[Mainland China Notice] Gemini's Terms of Service do not permit access or usage by users in mainland China.
+If OpenRouter throws an error, it is often because an account registered in mainland China lacks the necessary permissions to use Gemini. **It is recommended to use an OpenRouter account registered in the United States or Europe and to ensure compliant usage.**